AfuLD/p2p-copy/docs/api.md

 # API Reference

-This section documents the public API of `p2p_copy`.
+This section documents the API of `p2p_copy`.
+Only the functions run_relay, send and receive are intended for users, others are mainly information for developers.
 For module structure, see [Module Layout](./layout.md).
 Generated from source code docstrings.

+&nbsp;

+::: p2p_copy_server

 &nbsp;